BookStackApp/website/content/blog/beta-release-v0-15-1-500-stars.md

 BookStack now has over 500 stars on GitHub!
 Yeah yeah yeah, I know, GitHub stars aren't a great way to track the success of a project but it is nice as a periodical milestone and to give a relative idea of user growth.

-As well as stars, GitHub Issues (which include feature requests and discussions) have also been growing steadily with the count hovering about 80 which is still manageable.
-Something I've been seeing recently is other members now helping out on a regular basis which I'm super grateful for.
+As well as stars, GitHub Issues (which include feature requests and discussions) have also been growing steadily with the count hovering around 80 which is still manageable.
+Something I've been seeing recently is other members now helping out with issues on a regular basis which I'm super grateful for.

 ### Project Growth